alexk99/the_router/ipv6/ipv6_lab2_1_ND.md

 ## 3. STALE neighbor cache entry state

 A rechable entry becomes stale when there are no packets interested in it.
-This happens after about half of the entry TTL time has been expired.
+This happens after about half of the entry TTL time is expired.
-Then, after another half TTL entry has been expired the entry is deleted provided that there is still no traffic.
+Then, after the other half TTL the entry will be deleted provided that there is still no traffic.

 Stale entry is a neighbor cache